jaherchowdhury/Visual-Sentiment-Analysis-Using-Different-Neural-Network-Architecture/README.md

 These layers can be used from tensorflow.keras.layers.

 # HyperParameters and Optimizer
-We have used Adamm Optimizer for our base models like VGG19, VGG16, ImagenetV2, InceptionV3.
-For the transfer learning we have used the SGD(Stochastic Gradient Descent) optimizer.
+We have used Adamm Optimizer for our base models like VGG19, VGG16.
+For the transfer learning we have used the SGD(Stochastic Gradient Descent) and Adam optimizer.
 There are lots of Hyperparameter involved in our models.
 The list of the hyper-parameter and their values are given in the below table:

 | Parameters  | Values |